OHI-Science/OHI-website/content/ohi+/conduct/plan.md

 ## 3.2 Workshop

 Following the SNA and the initial target setting and indicator selection exercises, the conveners should host a stakeholder workshop, aimed at discussing the results of the SNA as well as the proposed reference points for each OHI Goal.
 All people interviewed during the SNA as well as stakeholders identified should be invited and encouraged to participate in this workshop.
 The workshop provides an opportunity for stakeholders to work together and ensure their interests are captured within the context of the OHI assessment.
 Further, it is the space where the governance structure will be determined; that is, the format used to make decisions as a group.
 During this meeting, OHI methodology is explained in more detail to ensure all stakeholders understand the framework and the process.
 You should also discuss whether all 10 OHI goals are relevant to the local context Lastly, the workshop serves as an initial planning meeting.
 Here, you should identify potential members for the management and technical teams (or discuss proposed members), as well as develop an initial work plan of next steps to ensure the OHI assessment evolves within a reestablished time line.
-We developed the [OHI workshop template](https://drive.google.com/file/d/0BzrZTod-pGCWN01LRm4tamU2V3c/view) for your reference, but keep in mind this template should be edited to be made locally relevant.

 The convener and stakeholders must decide together how far they would like to take the OHI process.
 There are two possible options: 1) work with stakeholders to test management options and reach agreements among them, or 2) simply provide recommendations for management based on the findings.
 Your decision will largely depend on local conditions, such as stakeholder willingness to continue their commitment to the process and their willingness to engage with each other to implement agreements over the short-to-medium term.